Romea/romea-ros2-gps/romea_gps_bringup/README.md

     baudrate: 115200 # serial baudrate
 ```

 For each driver a python launch file with the name of the ROS2 package is provided in launch directory.
 When the meta-description is red by the main launch file called gps_driver.launch.py the corresponding driver is automatically launched taking into account parameters define by user.
-Thanks to remapping defined inside each driver launch files, the data provided by drivers are always the same and are called:
+Thanks to remapping defined inside each driver launch files, the data provided by drivers are always published in the same topics called:

 - nmea(nmea_msgs/sentence)
 - gps_fix(sensor_msgs/NavSatFix)